Fast Online EM for Big Topic Modeling: Abstract

 \section{Abstract}

-The batch latent Dirichlet allocation (LDA) algorithms play important roles in probabilistic topic modeling, but they are not suitable for processing big data streams due to high time and space compleixty.
-Online LDA algorithms can not only extract topics from big data streams with constant memory requirements, but also detect topic shifts as the data stream flows.
-In this paper, we present a novel and easy-to-implement online belief propagation (OBP) algorithm that infers the topic distribution from the previously unseen documents incrementally within the stochastic approximation framework.
-We discuss intrinsic relations between OBP and online expectation-maximization (OEM) algorithms, and show that OBP can converge to the local stationary point of the LDA's likelihood function.
-Extensive empirical studies confirm that OBP significantly reduces training time and memory usage while achieves a much lower predictive perplexity when compared with current state-of-the-art online LDA algorithms.
-Due to its ease of use, fast speed and low memory usage, OBP is a strong candidate for becoming the standard online LDA algorithm.
+The expectation-maximization (EM) algorithm can compute the maximum-likelihood (ML) or maximum a posterior (MAP) point estimate of the mixture models or latent variable models such as latent Dirichlet allocation (LDA), which has been one of the most popular probabilistic topic modeling methods in the past decade.
+However, batch EM has high time and space complexities to learn big LDA models from big data streams.
+In this paper, we present a fast online EM (FOEM) algorithm that infers the topic distribution from the previously unseen documents incrementally with constant memory requirements.
+Within the stochastic approximation framework, we show that FOEM can converge to the local stationary point of the LDA's likelihood function.
+By dynamic scheduling for the fast speed and parameter streaming for the low memory usage, FOEM is more efficient for some lifelong topic modeling tasks than the state-of-the-art online LDA algorithms to handle both big data and big models (aka, big topic modeling) on just a PC.

 }